ThinhQuocLe007/SmartPod/README.md

 # 🌿 SmartPod – IoT Smart Plant System

-SmartPod is an IoT-based plant monitoring system using ESP32, MQTT, and a web interface.
-It allows real-time monitoring and control of multiple plant pods (temperature, humidity, light, pump), with chart visualization written in **Java**.
+SmartPod is an IoT-based system that lets you monitor and control your plants using ESP32, MQTT, and a custom dashboard.
+It supports real-time temperature and humidity tracking, manual/automatic control of pumps and lights, and scheduling via a user interface.

 ---